 After rhinoplasty, the nose will be bandaged and held in place with a splint for several days.
 Patients should sleep with their heads elevated to minimize swelling and bruising.
 Stitches will either dissolve or be removed after one week.
 Most patients can return to work one week after surgery.
 The nasal tissues will take a few months to heal, and the internal nasal tissues may continue to have minor swelling for up to one year.
 Despite any swelling, by one to two months after surgery, patients should be sufficiently healed to be able to resume strenuous exercise and physical activity.

-Dr. Davison makes the incisions as inconspicuous as possible so that scarring will not be noticeable.
+Your surgeon makes the incisions as inconspicuous as possible so that scarring will not be noticeable.
 Scarring will be mostly inside the nose and may include a minor scar beneath the tip of the nose.

 Some temporary discomfort can be expected after rhinoplasty, but it will be minor and can be alleviated with oral pain medication

-If you think that a Rhinoplasty may be beneficial for you or wish to learn more about the Rhinoplasty procedure, please contact DaVinci Plastic Surgery today.
+If you think that a Rhinoplasty may be beneficial for you or wish to learn more about the Rhinoplasty procedure, please contact DAVinci Plastic Surgery today.
 Call (202) 966-9590 or fill out our contact form today.
 We look forward to hearing from you!